This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 Supplies You Need For Rabbit Abscess Treatment

-Here is what you need to have the best outcome treating your rabbits abscess.
+Here is what you need to have the best outcome in treating your rabbit’s abscess.

-- A towl to restrain the rabbit and protect you from being badly scratched.
+- A towel to restrain the rabbit and protect you from being badly scratched.

 - Scissors or buzzers. – I have these clippers and they work great.

 - Gigi Numbing Spray